llamerrr/GungeonTogether/README.md

 ## Features
 - Online co-op multiplayer for Enter the Gungeon
-- Steam P2P networking (no dedicated servers required)
+- Steam P2P networking (no dedicated servers required), no parsec or streaming required
 - Real-time player synchronization
 - Debug controls for testing